CiscoDevNet/Meraki-Portal-What-s-New-Changelog/changelog/v1-beta.md

 > * * *
 >
 >
-> \- New endpoint
+> \- New operation
 >
 > #### Create an organization's RADSEC device Certificate Authority (CA).
-Call this endpoint when turning on RADSEC in the firmware for the first time.
-Calling this endpoint starts an asynchronous process to generate the CA; call GET afterwards to retrieve the contents of the CA. Note this CA is generated and controlled by Meraki.
+Call this operation when turning on RADSEC in the firmware for the first time.
+Calling this operation starts an asynchronous process to generate the CA; call GET afterwards to retrieve the contents of the CA. Note this CA is generated and controlled by Meraki.
 Subsequent calls will not generate a new CA.
 >
 > **POST** `/organizations/{organizationId}/certificates/radSec/deviceCertificateAuthorities`
 >